ibm-cloud-docs/track-spend-with-cloudability/troubleshoot-cloudability-account-conflict.md

 {: #troubleshoot-cldy-account-conflict}
 {: troubleshoot}

-The conflict is because the {{site.data.keyword.cloud_notm}} account exists in the Cloudability account prior to deployment.
+The conflict is because the {{site.data.keyword.cloud_notm}} account exists in the Cloudability account before deployment.
 {: shortdesc}

 The deployment of the {{site.data.keyword.IBM_notm}} Cloudability Enablement deployable architecture failed with a similar error message in the schematics logs: